Aircraft Corrosion Protection, II

 Sheets of 2024-T3 Alclad are a good example of this.

 Types of corrosion

-Corrosion is the disintegration of a certain material into its constituent atoms due to the effect of reactions with its surroundings by, among other things, air and moisture:
+Oxidation or corrosion is the disintegration of a certain material into its constituent atoms due to the effect of reactions with its surroundings by, among other things, air and moisture: